Corionis/ELS/docs/features.md

 ### &bull; Hints

-&nbsp;&nbsp;&nbsp;&nbsp;Hints are used to coordinate manual changes in collections.
+&nbsp;&nbsp;&nbsp;&nbsp;Hints are used to coordinate manual changes (deletes, renames and moves) in collections.

  * Hints are processed during back-up operations.
  * Any number of back-ups are supported.